WHY LYME SYMPTOMS PERSIST

 Persistent Lyme disease mechanisms likely reflect a combination of biologic processes rather than a single explanation.

-Complex illness demands disciplined reasoning and ongoing reassessment over time.
+Complex illness demands disciplined reasoning, ongoing reassessment, and attention to patterns over time.

 Dr. Daniel Cameron, MD, MPH